maybecake/cakebored/README.md

+See: DESIGN.md for PRD (product requirement doc) / Design doc.

 TODO: Add instructions on how to setup environment and actually generate models.

 1. FreeCAD setup with Macro folder pointed to macro folder.